 On the north bank, the contact is not exposed but was intersected in BH-2 and BH-4.
 In BH-4, very closely spaced joints with silt and clay coating occur in the andesite porphyry from 94.1 feet to the contact at 96 feet.
-As in BH-12, very thin fingers of andesite porphyry penetrate the diorite at the contact.
-The diorite below the contact is slightly weathered with iron oxide staining in the upper 0.5 feet.
-RQDs are guite low, ranging from 0 to 51 percent in the upper 15 feet of the diorite.
-Permeabilities, however, are low at about 10-6 cm/sec.
-The contact from river level (Elevation 1450) to about Elevation 2000 in this area is coincident with a major shear zone ("Fingerbuster") (Section 6.1[c]).
-This zone, which was drilled in BH-2, showed low RODs and core loss.
+BH-12, very thin fingers of andesite porphyry penetrate the The diorite below the contact is diorite at the contact. slightly weathered with iron oxide staining in the upper 0.5 feet.
+RQDs are quite low, ranging from 0 to 51 percent in the upper 15 feet of the diorite.
+Permeabilities, however, are low at about 10^{-6} cm/sec.
+The contact from The contact from river level (Elevation 1450) to about Elevation 2000 in this area is coincident with a major shear zone ("Fingerbuster") (Section 6.1[c]).
+This zone, which was drilled in BH-2, showed low RQDs and core loss.
 This poor quality rock is the result of post-intrusion shearing of the "Fingerbuster" and not necessarily representative of the contact.
 Above Elevation 2000, the contact is assumed to dip moderately to the northwest.